I am an assistant professor of sociology at New York University. I received my PhD from the University of California, Berkeley, in 2019.

-I’ve previously studied social movements against food waste (as an undergraduate at Princeton University) and the local political of climate change in Ecuador (as a graduate student at Oxford University).
-My book “Freegans: Diving into the Wealth of Food Waste in America” is available from University of Minnesota Press, and papers from ths project have been published in Ethnography and the American Journal of Sociology.
+I’ve previously studied social movements against food waste (as an undergraduate at Princeton University) and the local politics of climate change in Ecuador (as a graduate student at Oxford University).
+My book “Freegans: Diving into the Wealth of Food Waste in America” is available from University of Minnesota Press, and papers from this project have been published in Ethnography and the American Journal of Sociology.

-Some of my less pretentious interests include running, vegan cooking, and listening to poorly recorded punk rock from the 1980s I liked in high school.
+Some of my other interests include running, vegan cooking, and listening to the same poorly recorded punk rock from the 1980s I liked in high school.